 Punishment does not instill values in children or help them to internally differentiate between helpful and hurtful behavior—rather, it teaches children that certain behaviors are wrong only because they will be punished for performing them, and that helpful behaviors are only right because punishment is not administered.
 While more mild punishments, such as time outs or the removal of privileges, may seem like an effective means of creating helpful behavior in children, without resorting to physical violence, these punishments do not instill a sense of right and wrong in children.

 Children must be told why a behavior is inherently helpful and hurtful—not because their parent or educator said so, or because they are being rewarded or punished for it, but because of the actual negative or positive consequences it will have on themselves and others.
 Conscious Discipline uses this method to help children internally regulate themselves and exhibit helpful behaviors.
 Children are capable of logic and reasoning as early as two or three years old, and most children will be able to understand why a certain behavior is helpful or hurtful if the concept is explained to them, repeated regularly and reinforced by modeling the helpful behavior.

 We Want to Start a Conscious Discipline Revolution—With Your Help!

 Punishing children is a reactive, and not proactive, solution to disciplining children.
 While punishing children is damaging, ineffective and unable to be used to instill values in children, Conscious Discipline is nurturing, value-building and able to help children regulate and modify their own behavior.
 Check out part two of our Conscious Discipline series to learn how to implement Conscious Discipline principles in your everyday routine.
-For more information about how Celebree Learning Center educators use Conscious Discipline within the classroom, contact us today!
+For more information about how Celebree School educators use Conscious Discipline within the classroom, contact us today!